Achieving New Upper Bounds for the Hypergraph Duality Problem through Logic: New upper bounds for the DUAL problem

 \subsection{A new nondeterministic algorithm for \texorpdfstring{\DualProbHyp}{DUAL}}

-In this section we present our new nondeterministic algorithm \textsc{\NDAlg} for \NonDualProbHyp and prove its correctness.
-Unlike previous algorithms, \textsc{\NDAlg} uses the novel data structure $\Tree(\G,\H)$ as defined in the previous section.
-To prove the correctness of the algorithm we will exploit the property of $\Tree(\G,\H)$ of having easily recognizable duality refuters at logarithmic depth (Lemma~\ref{lemma:logarithmic_witness_or_saturated_precursor}).
-Even though the characterization of that property was inspired by the algorithm of \citet{Gaur1999}, it will become clear that our algorithm differs in essential aspects from \citeauthor{Gaur1999}'s deterministic algorithm.
+We present in this section our new nondeterministic algorithm \textsc{\NDAlg} for \NonDualProbHyp and prove its correctness.
+To prove the correctness of the algorithm we will exploit the property of $\Tree(\G,\H)$ of having easily recognizable duality refuters at logarithmic depth (\cref{lemma:logarithmic_double_witness}).

-To disprove that two hypergraphs $\G$ and $\H$ are dual, we know that it is sufficient to show that at least one of them is not simple, or the intersection property does not hold between them, or there exists a new (minimal) transversal of $\G$ \Wrt $\H$ (see Lemma~\ref{lemma:no_new_transversal_iff_dual}).
-Ruled out the first two conditions, intuitively, our nondeterministic algorithm, in order to compute such a new minimal transversal, guesses in the tree $\Tree(\G,\H)$ a path of logarithmic length leading to a node $p$ such that ${\sigma_p}^+$ is a double witness (see Lemma~\ref{lemma:logarithmic_witness_or_saturated_precursor}).
+To disprove that two hypergraphs $\G$ and $\H$ are dual, we know that it is sufficient to show that at least one of them is not simple, or that the intersection property does not hold between them, or that there is a new transversal of $\G$ \Wrt $\H$ (see \cref{lemma:no_new_transversal_iff_dual}).
+Ruled out the first two conditions, intuitively, our nondeterministic algorithm, to compute such a new transversal, guesses in the tree $\Tree(\G,\H)$ a path of logarithmic length leading to a node $p$ such that ${\sigma_p}^+$ is a double witness (see \cref{lemma:logarithmic_double_witness}).
 More precisely, \textsc{\NDAlg} nondeterministically generates a \emph{set} $\Sigma$ of logarithmic\nbdash-many labels, which is then checked to verify whether it is possible to derive from it a new transversal of $\G$ \Wrt $\H$.